MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ### Parameters

-*pt*<br/>
+*`pt`*\
 [in] A point, in client coordinates.

-*pnArea*<br/>
+*`pnArea`*\
 [in, out] A pointer to a `ClickArea` variable.
 When this method returns, the variable indicates the *property area* that contains the specified point.
 For more information about a property area, see Remarks.

-*bPropsOnly*<br/>
+*`bPropsOnly`*\
-[in] TRUE to test only the property area; FALSE to test the *description area* if the specified point is not in the property area.
-The default value is FALSE.
+[in] `TRUE` to test only the property area; `FALSE` to test the *description area* if the specified point isn't in the property area.
+The default value is `FALSE`.
 For more information about the description area, see Remarks.

 ### Return Value

-If the *bPropsOnly* parameter is TRUE and the specified point is in a property area, the return value is a pointer to the corresponding property object.
-In addition, the *pnArea* parameter is set to the particular area that contains the specified point.
-Otherwise, the return value is NULL and the *pnArea* parameter is not modified.
+If the *`bPropsOnly`* parameter is `TRUE` and the specified point is in a property area, the return value is a pointer to the corresponding property object.
+In addition, the *`pnArea`* parameter is set to the particular area that contains the specified point.
+Otherwise, the return value is `NULL` and the *`pnArea`* parameter isn't modified.

-If the *bPropsOnly* parameter is FALSE, the return value is always NULL.
-However, if the specified point is in the description area, the *pnArea* parameter is set to `CMFCPropertyGridProperty::ClickDescription`.
+If the *`bPropsOnly`* parameter is `FALSE`, the return value is always `NULL`.
+However, if the specified point is in the description area, the *`pnArea`* parameter is set to `CMFCPropertyGridProperty::ClickDescription`.

 ### Remarks

 The term *property area* refers to any one of the name, value, or expand box areas of a property grid control item.
 The *description area* is the zone at the bottom of a property grid control.
-When you click a property grid control item, the description area displays a description of the corresponding property.
+When you select a property grid control item, the description area displays a description of the corresponding property.

-This method sets the value of the variable that the *pnArea* parameter points to.
+This method sets the value of the variable that the *`pnArea`* parameter points to.
 The following table lists the possible values and corresponding areas.

 |Value|Area|
 |-----------|----------|